 I am a Registered Member of BACP (the British Association for Counselling and Psychotherapy), one of the pre-eminent professional membership bodies for counsellors, coaches and psychotherapists.
-BACP membership means that I am supported to provide the best and safest services, including requisitions for ongoing supervision, continuing professional development, and ethical practice.
+BACP membership means that I am supported to provide the best and safest services, including requirements for ongoing clinical supervision, continuing professional development, and ethical practice.
 I work according to their Ethical Framework for the Counselling Professions, which defines my ethics and values in a clear, easily understandable way.

-The Accredited Register of counsellors and psychotherapists is maintained by the BACP and regulated by the Professional Standards Authority for Health and Social Care.
+I am included in the Accredited Register of counsellors and psychotherapists which is maintained by BACP and regulated by the Professional Standards Authority for Health and Social Care.
 The PSA was established by the UK Government to protect the public and help ensure their health and well-being.

 My background is in leadership education and development.
-In the 1990’s I spent seven years as Edinburgh Programme Director with Common Purpose, the international independent civic education programme for emerging leaders from all sectors.
-I am a Fellow of the RSA, and have been Chair of Edinburgh’s One City Trust, and Vice Chairman of the Association of Scotland’s Self-Caterers.
+In the 1990s I spent several years as Edinburgh Programme Director with Common Purpose, the international independent civic education programme for emerging leaders from all sectors.
+I am a Fellow of the RSA, and a past Chair of Edinburgh’s One City Trust, and Vice Chairman of the Association of Scotland’s Self-Caterers.

 I also have an MBA from the University of Edinburgh and a BSc in Materials Science from the University of Sussex.

 If you are really interested, you can see my full CV here.